Angie's List: The Deep Clean Difference

-BRIDGEPORT, W. Va.
 When was the last time you cleaned under your couch or in your cabinets?
 If you can’t remember, your home is probably overdue for a deep clean.
-What makes the difference between a standard and a deep clean is in this Angie’s List Report.
+What makes the difference between a standard and a deep clean is today’s Angie’s List Report.

 Tabbetha Sells has cleaned houses for six years.
 On a Standard job she dusts, disinfects, and vacuums.